Contact

 History and General Information

-Polk County was created from the original Yamhill district in 1845 by the Provisional Legislature.
-It was named for then President James Knox Polk.
+Polk County was created from the original Yamhill district by the Provisional Legislature in 1845.
+It was named for then-President James K. Polk.
 The first county seat was at Cynthia Ann.
-City officials later changed its name to Dallas, after Vice-President George M. Dallas, and moved the community about a mile to improve its water supply.
+City officials later changed its name to Dallas, after Vice President George M. Dallas, and moved the community about a mile to improve its water supply.

-Traveling back roads in Polk County will reveal many attractions, from covered bridges and pleasant parks to vineyards, wineries, and bed and breakfast lodgings spotting the surrounding hills.
+Traveling the county's back roads will reveal many attractions, from covered bridges and pleasant parks to vineyards, wineries, and bed-and-breakfast lodgings spotting the surrounding hills.
 Many roads meander through beautiful fertile valleys from the Willamette River to the timbered foothills of the Coast Range.
-Polk County was the primary destination of early wagon trains which took the southern route to Oregon.
-Cities located in Polk County include Dallas, Independence, Monmouth, Falls City and portions of Salem and Willamina.
+The cities of Dallas, Independence, Monmouth, Falls City, and portions of Salem and Willamina are within the county’s borders.

 County Officials